 The maximum income tax relief amount for the lifestyle category is RM2,500.
-So if you bought a computer that cost more than that, you can no longer include your gym membership, internet subscription and others for income tax relief.
+So if you bought a computer that costs more than that, you can no longer include your gym membership, internet subscription, and others for income tax relief.

-|Tax Relief Year 2017|
+|Tax Relief Year 2020|

 |Individual Relief Types||Amount (RM)|

-|Self and Dependent||9,000|
+|Self and dependent||9,000|

 |Medical expenses for parents